Why you should take the Santander To Somo Ferry

 Imagine taking a scenic boat ride for 20 minutes across a beautiful bay as your daily commute.
 Well this is what some of the locals in Santander, Spain do each day.
 However, along with them are tourists who want a wonderful day trip to Somo and, of course, the pilgrims walking the Santiago de Compostela which crosses Northern Spain.
 And all this for a bargain 5 Euros, return ticket.
 Great for budget travellers.

-I started my day with a scenic walk along the seafront of Santander, a city in the Basque region of Spain.
+I started my day with a scenic walk along the seafront of Santander, a city in the Cantabria region of Spain.
 I highly recommend you take your time and sit, breathing in the sea air and watching the array of people passing here; tourists, locals and workers grabbing a bit of fresh air before heading back inside.
 I was extra lucky as I sat with my feet hanging over the edge and watched a cute golden retriever dog jump in and out of the water after its toy.

 Quite near the Renzo Piano’s Centro Botín art gallery is the ticket office of the Los Regina ferry, the ferry from Santander to Somo.
 Somo is known for Playa de Somo y Loredo with a beautiful golden beach which stretches as far as the eye can see.
 Here you can wander along the the beach, swim, sunbathe, surf and even birdwatch.